zzzprojects/Eval-SQL.NET/docs2/pages/troubleshooting/sql-server-regex.md

 Eval SQL.NET offers all advanced C# regular expression features in T-SQL statements and search conditions.
 Even more, you can use C# syntax to return from SQL what you really want and not only the regex result.

-While it should never replace scenarios where pure SQL operators/functions such as "LIKE" and "PATHINDEX" are sufficient, Eval SQL.NET will help you easily cover all unsupported ones.
+While it should never replace scenarios where pure SQL operators/functions such as "LIKE" and "PATINDEX" are sufficient, Eval SQL.NET will help you easily cover all unsupported ones.